softfire-eu/softfire-eu.github.io/docs/getting-started.md

 ## The Experiment Manager

-Good, now you are in!
-You should be able to reach now the [Experiment Manager Web page][ex-man-link].
-Follow this tutorial on the [next page][ex-manager]
+Good, now you are in :smile: You should be able to reach now the [Experiment Manager Web page][ex-man-link].
+Follow this tutorial on the [next page][ex-man-link] for getting more knowledge on how to proceed with your experiment.

 ## Testbeds Information and usage